-This prospectus covers the resale by the selling stockholder named herein of up to shares of our common stock that we may issue to the selling stockholder upon conversion of Series B Redeemable Convertible Preferred Stock at a conversion price of \$7.50 per share, subject to certain adjustments.
-The common stock covered by this prospectus may be offered for resale from time to time by the selling stockholder identified in this prospectus in accordance with the terms described in the section entitled "Plan of Distribution."
-We will not receive any of the proceeds from the sale of the common stock by the selling stockholder.
+This prospectus covers the resale by the selling stockholder (the "Selling Stockholder"): (i) up to 1,785,714 shares of our common stock that we may issue to the Selling Stockholder upon conversion of Series C Redeemable Convertible Preferred Stock at a conversion price of \$0.70 per share, subject to certain adjustments, and (ii) up to 1,785,714 shares (the "Warrant Shares") of common stock issuable upon the exercise of outstanding Series E Warrants ("Series E Warrant Shares") at an exercise price of \$0.70 per share, subject to certain adjustments.
+The common stock covered by this prospectus may be offered for resale from time to time by the Selling Stockholder identified in this prospectus in accordance with the terms described in the section entitled "Plan of Distribution."